cameronmcnz/cameronmcnz/_posts/2025-05-06-spring-batch-exercise.md

 Your configuration will now have two methods that return a Step and two methods that return a Job.
 How will Spring know when to use which one?

+Step 10

+BONUS: Replace the Spring Boot banner with your own custom banner.

  */